Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ![img](assets/raw_layer_part_verify.png)

 #### ORDER_LD.SQL
-1. Now we want to load the order data into the order table.
-Open the worksheet for the 200_raw/order_ld.sql.
-Set the context of our script.
-Highlight these in your worksheet, and run them to set the context.
+1. Now we want to load the Order data into the ORDERS table.
+2. Select *"create worksheet from SQL file"* and open the 200_raw/order_ld.sql file.
+3. Highlight the following SQL statements in the worksheet and run them to set the context.
 ``` sql
 use role     sysadmin;
 use database dev_webinar_orders_rl_db;